Quick Links

 As Greensted Primary School plans each term with a particular theme, there are ample opportunities for cross curricular learning.
 For example, our year 6 topic ‘World War Two’ will include RE lessons on Judaism and religious persecution and our year 4 topic ‘The Egyptians’ will include RE lessons on Moses and his journey to the promised land.

-The importance of and value of RE will always be apparent across the school through displays, annual themed weeks and high quality work in books.
+The importance of and value of RE will always be apparent across the school through displays, themed weeks, enrichment activities and high quality work in books.

 Impact

-Books will show evidence of work showing a range of topics covered, cross curriculum links and extended writing.
+Books will show evidence of a range of topics covered, cross-curricular links and extended writing.

-Please click on the link below to view our Religious Education policy:
+Click on the icon below to view the school's Religious Education Policy: